stinkyfart69420/custom_discord_moderation_bot/README.md

 For hosting, the script will run on your computer as main.py

-If you want to host it on your VPS or something, just transfer the main.py file to your server or VPS (whatever it is)
+If you want to host it on your VPS or something, just transfer the main.py file to your server or VPS (whatever it is) and run "pip install -r requirements.txt" before running main.py

 # Need help?